-An evergreen shrub from China, Daphne odora (ht 1m) opens its exquisite posies of waxy pale pink flowers from rosy buds all along its evergreen stems in winter in Sydney.
+An evergreen shrub from China, Daphne odora (ht 1m) opens its exquisite posies of waxy pale pink flowers from rosy buds all along its evergreen stems in winter in Sydney; its colloquial name is winter daphne.
 Its fragrance is one of the most intense of all flowering plants, and can fill the air for metres around, redolent of the most expensive Parisian lemon soap or perhaps a rich, sweet citrus dessert, even more zesty in the white-flowered form (Daphne odora f. alba).
 A cultivar called 'Perfume Princess' is said to flower over a very long period and will tolerate a full-sun position.

 With its angular, open habit, it is not the tidiest shrub in the world, so it is probably best sited where it can merge into surrounding greenery once its starring role is over.
 Picking short sprays of flowers for indoor decoration helps keep it looking tidier, and is all the pruning it needs, unless there are some overly long stems that arch over and make the centre of the shrub too open.
 A variegated green-and-yellow-leaved form (Daphne odorata 'Aureomarginata') is available and seems less vulnerable to rootrot, though the combination of the yellow-marked leaves with pink flowers is not as pretty as in the plain-leaved version.
 The lovely deciduous species of Daphne do not, on the whole, do well in Sydney, except in the cooler, more elevated areas.